eileenrice1/food-storage-management/README.md

 goes bad there should also be a mechanism to notify users when certain items are going to expire soon so they can incorporate them into their meal plans.

+Containerization Solution:

+In our project, the user will input data including : product name, quantity, quantity unit, expiration date, and optionally the barcode number.
+This data will be sent to the API in the form of a JSON object.
+This project should only need two containers.
+One to run the RESTful API and handle user input and output.
+The requests from the front end (user level) will be handled using a kubernetes service.
+Once the requests are routed, our API will parse through the data and requests.
+We are also hoping to create a sorting platform where users can filter expired or soon to be expired food using where requests are sent to the RESTful API to handle.

 # Usage
 From the directory in which the top level foodStorage directory is in run the following.
 ## Compile Command: